 As this festival gains popularity, more people are participating in it.
 The atmosphere has become diverse, with a variety of folk dances being showcased, including Barada Nati, Jhora, Chholiya, Thali Nritya, Langvir Nritya, Rasu Nritya, and the highly anticipated ‘PANDAVA NRITYA,’ which attracts visitors from distant places.

-Lord Somkareshwar
+Lord Someshwar

 Lord Someshwar is the local deity of many villages in Uttarakhand, just like Raithal.
 In the Himalayan region, Lord Shiva holds a position of profound reverence, and people offer their prayers to him for the well-being and prosperity of their communities.
+Similar to deities like Bhairava and Lord Kshetrapal, is considered an intrinsic aspect of Lord Shiva himself, and they are worshipped with the same devotion and reverence as Lord Shiva.

 Goddess Bhagvati